Tom Brady "had a concussion last year," wife Gisele Bündchen says

-Gisele Bündchen, the wife of New England Patriots quarterback Tom Brady, tells "CBS This Morning" that the five-time Super Bowl champion "had a concussion last year."
+Comments by Gisele Bündchen, the wife of New England Patriots quarterback Tom Brady, have sparked a fresh discussion about concussion in the NFL.
+She told "CBS This Morning" that the five-time Super Bowl champion "had a concussion last year" during the Patriots' Super Bowl campaign.

 In the interview aired Wednesday, Charlie Rose asked Bündchen about comments Brady made on SiriusXM NFL Radio back in February that suggested she would have him retire if she had things her way.